 The length of the lease (most frequently, 99 years) and the percentage earned by the homeowner vary.
 Ultimately, by separating the ownership of land and housing, this innovative approach prevents market factors from causing prices to rise significantly, and hence guarantees that housing will remain affordable for future generations.
-Today, there are nearly 250 community land trusts across the United States.
+Today, there are over 225 community land trusts across the United States.

 HistoryAfter traveling to Israel in 1968 and learning about the success of the Jewish National Fund, which had a long history of acquiring and then leasing land to planned communities and cooperatives, Robert Swann and several southern civil rights leaders developed the first land trust in the United States.
 Called New Communities, the land trust began on a 5,000-acre farm near Albany, Georgia in 1970.

 Community land trusts play a critical role in building community wealth for several key reasons:

 - They provide low- and moderate-income people with the opportunity to build equity through homeownership and ensure these residents are not displaced due to land speculation and gentrification.

 - Land trust housing also protects owners from downturns because people are not over extended; as a result, foreclosure rates for land trusts have been as much as 90 percent less than conventional home mortgages.